-Ask the right questions.
+Ask the Right Questions

-And tell students how long it should take them to fill it out when you send the survey.
+Tell students how long it should take them to fill it out when you send the survey.
 When they know what to expect, they can set aside enough time to complete it, which reduces the inclination to opt out.